dasec/fishy/doc/source/02_filesystem_datastructures.rst

 Filesystem Data Structures
 --------------------------

-This chapter summarizes the most important data structures of FAT, NTFS and ext4.
+This chapter summarizes the most important data structures of FAT, NTFS, ext4 and APFS.

 FAT
 ...